Authentication

 Zscaler OneAPI New Framework

-The ZIA Ansible Collection now offers support for (OneAPI) OAuth2 authentication through (Zidentity)
+The ZIA Ansible Collection offers (OneAPI) OAuth2 authentication through (Zidentity).

-• NOTE: Notice that OneAPI and Zidentity is not currently supported for the following clouds: zscalergov and zscalerten.
-Refer to the Legacy API Framework for more information on how authenticate to these environments
+• NOTE: OneAPI is not supported for zscalergov and zscalerten.
+Use the Legacy API Framework for those clouds.
+See Legacy API Authentication below.

 Client Secret Authentication